 2. We Want Students to do Real Work

 Unpaid work is actually illegal if it benefits the company more than the student.

 Other companies in our space actually make money off of enabling companies to hire unpaid students, pocketing the entire amount (sometimes thousands of dollars!).
-In essence it’s like charging a 100% marketplace fee on the student.
-At best it’s a gatekeeper for the status quo of white collar employment, and, at worst, against the law.
+In essence, it’s like charging a 100% marketplace fee on the student.
+At best it’s a gatekeeper for the status quo of white-collar employment, and, at worst, against the law.

 If a company is willing to pay to make a posting, we’d prefer that the student get paid!
 After all, the student’s the one truly creating the value in that engagement.

-At best it’s a gatekeeper for the status quo of white collar employment, and, at worst, against the law.
+At best it’s a gatekeeper for the status quo of white-collar employment, and, at worst, against the law.

 3. It’s Important to Value People

-One of my key tenants of management is ensure everyone feels valued.
+One of my key tenants of management is to ensure everyone feels valued.
 I’ve made mistakes where I didn’t prioritize the talent I had in front of me and great people decided to take other opportunities.
 If people don’t feel valued, they’ll start to not care (or, even worse, resent you).